Government's two options for digital services tax

 "Modern business practices, digitalisation in particular, mean that a company can be significantly involved in the economic life of a country without paying tax on income or turnover."

-A digital services tax would not apply to the sales of goods or services.
+A digital services tax would not apply to sales of goods or services.
 It would be targeted to digital platforms who depend on a base of users for income from advertising data, he said.

-The Government estimates such tax could raise between $30 million and $80m each year.
+Government estimates such tax could raise between $30 million and $80m each year.
 The value of cross-border digital services in New Zealand is estimated to be around $2.7 billion.

 Revenue Minister Stuart Nash said the Tax Working Group concluded New Zealand should continue to participate in the OECD discussions but also stand ready to implement a separate digital services tax if a critical mass of other countries move in that direction.